ndumisodev/ndumisodev/README.md

 - **<span style="color: #007bff;">Little Lemon Restaurant:</span>** A user-friendly full-stack restaurant management system encompassing intuitive booking and dynamic menu features.
   - **Tech Stack:** React, JavaScript, CSS3, React Testing Library
   - **<a href="https://github.com/ndumisodev/little-lemon-restaurant">GitHub Repository</a>**
   - **Testimonial:** <q>Ndumiso's contribution to the Little Lemon project's front-end was outstanding.
 The application is not only visually appealing but also incredibly intuitive and responsive, leading to positive user feedback.
-His meticulous approach to testing ensured a stable and reliable user experience.</q> - *[Name and Title if available]*
+His meticulous approach to testing ensured a stable and reliable user experience.</q> - Project Peer Review

 - **<span style="color: #007bff;">Mangata & Gallo Jewelry:</span>** An elegant and responsive e-commerce platform for luxury jewelry, designed with a mobile-first approach.
   - **Tech Stack:** HTML5, CSS3, JavaScript